- Enjoy yourself!

 - In the winter or spring, try to line up a good summer experience.
 A job, an internship, or a summer enrichment program is not only beneficial for college admissions, it’s usually rewarding in itself, and often fun.
 If you still want to spend most of your summer playing recreational golf at Dad’s country club, make sure you get at least three solid weeks of volunteer experience or academic enrichment.
 Admissions officers are punishing qualified kids who don’t seek to improve themselves over the summer.

-- Assuming you’ve had a semester each of Geometry and Algebra I, there is nothing wrong with preparing for, and taking, a spring SAT.
-Generally we suggest that that only be an SAT II (subject test).
-With preparation, however, there is no inherent reason why that SAT I score would not be strong.
+- Assuming you’ve had a semester each of Geometry and Algebra I, there is nothing wrong with preparing for, and taking, a fall or winter SAT, or a fall, winter or spring ACT.
+With preparation, there is no inherent reason why that SAT/ACT sophomore year score would not be strong.
 Whether you want to spend a lot of time preparing is your decision.
-Since SAT I prep takes time away from academics, we lean toward waiting until the summer.
 Colleges do not hold it against you for having multiple SAT test scores.
 The Sophomore year SAT can thus be a “practice test” or an attempt to nail a good score early.

-- Some students might want to take an SAT II subject test at which they are proficient in May or June of Sophomore year, near the conclusion of a course they are currently in.
-If this is the last year of a language in which you have done very well but don’t care to continue with, then June might be the best time.
-We don’t like seeing kids take more than two SAT IIs on a single test date.
-If you feel a need to take three, prep for each – don’t “wing it”.
+- Take SAT Subject Tests in which you are proficient in May or June of Sophomore year.
+If this is the last year of a language in which you have done very well but don’t care to continue with, then May/June might be the best time.
+We don’t like seeing kids take more than two SAT Subject Tests on a single test date (three is okay they are Math L1, Math L2 and one other).
+If you feel a need to take three truly separate subjects, prep well for each – don’t “wing it”.

-- Enjoy yourself, but be businesslike in doing some academic enrichment AND having a game plan for the fall.
+- Enjoy yourself, but be businesslike in doing some academic enrichment and having a game plan for the fall.
 A job, an internship, or a summer enrichment program not only benefits college admissions, it’s usually rewarding in itself and often fun.
-If you still want to spend most of your summer playing recreational golf at Dad’s country club, make sure you get at least three solid weeks of volunteer experience or academic enrichment.
+If you still want to spend most of your summer hanging out/relaxing, make sure you get at least three solid weeks of volunteer experience or academic enrichment.
 Admissions officers are punishing qualified kids who don’t seek to improve themselves over the summer.

 - READ!
 Too few kids read for pleasure and it hurts when it comes time to take the verbal sections of the SAT.

-- If you’re one of those who wants to be ahead of the curve AND have had a semester each of Algebra and Geometry, consider taking the Ivy Bound course over the summer or summer/fall in preparation for the October or November SAT in 11th grade.
-Some of the skills we work on, particularly in reading, are beneficial for the rest of high school.
+- If you don’t choose to prep for SAT/ACT as a sophomore, consider taking the Ivy Bound course over the summer in preparation for the August or October SAT or the September or October ACT.
+Testing by fall of Junior year still puts you ahead of the curve.
+Plus, studying early helps for life: some of the skills we work on, particularly in reading, are beneficial for the rest of high school.

 - Say hello to the college guidance office by early fall.
-Find out the exact dates when SAT I and SAT II will be given and schedule yourself to prepare for and take both.
-Preparing for most SAT IIs is a matter of opening your textbook and enlisting a teacher to prep you for the few areas you did not cover well.
-Familiarize yourself with the format and consider taking a mini-course for the SAT II.
+Find out the exact dates when SAT and SAT Subject Tests will be given and schedule yourself to prepare for and take both.
+Preparing for most Subject Tests is a matter of opening your textbook and enlisting a teacher or tutor to prep you for the few areas you did not cover well.
+Familiarize yourself with the format and consider taking a mini-course for an SAT Subject Test.

 - The PSAT is of little use as a practice test.
 The format differs from the SAT test, and unless you are a real high flier or a recruitable athlete, there is no reward for doing well on the PSAT.
 The best way to do a practice SAT without it counting is to come to an Ivy Bound Practice SAT session.
-We offer these free of charge two and three weekends prior to the October, November, December, and June SATs.
+We offer these two and three weekends prior to the October, November, and December SATs.